 - Don’t be surprised if blood accumulation after your surgery results in a bruised area around your knee.
 That is totally normal and will disappear with time.

-- If you’re a golfer, you’ll be glad to hear that you can get back to your chipping and putting game as soon as your physician feels you’re ready...and then back onto a full course not long afterwards!
+- If you’re a golfer, you’ll be glad to hear that you can get back to your chipping and putting game as soon as your physician feels you’re ready...and then back onto a full course not long afterward!

 And the best part about this amazing joint replacement procedure is the long-term outlook.
 Did you know that...